I4A at the 2017 Summer Youth Assembly at the United Nations

 All Youth Assembly delegates are invited to participate in the Ideas for Action Competition.
 While participation in the workshop is not mandatory, we highly recommend you join us to learn about how entrepreneurship can advance development and to work on your own idea.

-Participants are strongly encouraged prepare a short executive summary of an idea or topic they would like to pursue (view a sample here).
+Participants are strongly encouraged to submit a short executive summary of an idea or topic they would like to pursue prior to the workshop (view a sample here).
 This will allow us to match you with other delegates based on your interests to help you form teams and our mentors to provide you with feedback during the Youth Assembly.
 By submitting your executive summary, you will be able to begin thinking about your idea and take full advantage of the workshop to work on your own venture.
-After the Youth Assembly, you will then have until September 17, 2017 to finalize and submit your full proposal with your team.
+Please send us your final executive summary no later than Friday, August 18.
+We will then send you additional materials to help you finalize your full proposal by September 17, 2017.

 The Youth Assembly winners will be announced in the fall and will receive support from our dedicated startup accelerator at the Wharton School to continue refining their idea.
 They will then automatically advance to the second round of the 2018 Ideas for Action Competition with a chance to win the opportunity to present their idea at the 2018 IMF & World Bank Annual Meetings.